ABOUT EQUITAS HEALTH INSTITUTE FOR LGBTQ HEALTH EQUITY

 The Institute for LGBTQ Health Equity is the education, research, and community engagement arm of Equitas Health, focusing on reducing health disparities in the lesbian, gay, bisexual, transgender, queer/questioning (LGBTQ) community.
 We do this by developing and delivering exceptional LGBTQ culturally competent healthcare education and training, engaging with LGBTQ and HIV-positive patients, working with community based organizations, and supporting LGBTQ health research efforts in our region.

-WHY CULTURAL COMPETENCY MATTERS
+WHY CULTURAL COMPETENCY AND CULTURAL HUMILITY MATTER

 Goal and Action Oriented